Review of the gaming laptop Acer Nitro 5 AN515-54: inexpensive and powerful

 </ img>

-In AIDA64 stress test, CPU temperatureat the beginning it rose to approximately 90-95 ° and a minimum throttling of 5% was observed, after which the cooling system adapted to the load and then the temperature of the insides did not rise above 75 ° and the system worked stably.
-At the same time, there is noise, like all game models, but not above a reasonable level.
-He does not shout out the built-in speakers, and in an office setting he is not at all too noticeable.
-The test was carried out in the automatic mode of operation of CO.
-For the most extreme loads, there is a Coolboost mode in which the fan speed rises by another 10%.
+In the AIDA64 stress test, the processor temperatureinitially rose to approximately 90-95° and a minimum throttling of 5% was observed, after which the cooling system adapted to the load and then the internal temperature did not rise above 75° and the system worked stably.
+At the same time, there is noise, like all gaming models, but not above a reasonable level.
+It doesn't overpower the built-in speakers, and in an office environment it's not too noticeable.
+The test was carried out in the automatic operating mode of the CO.
+For the most extreme loads, there is a Coolboost mode, which increases the fan speed by another 10%.
 Although in real conditions there was no need for it.

 </ img>